OksiMosenko/practicalmachinelearning-1/index.md

 The train set has 160 variables and 19622 observations.
 The test set has the same number of variables less the *classe* (results) column and 20 observations.

-Cleaning the data was performed in three ways
+Cleaning of the data was performed in three ways:

 * where most of the measurements were $NA$s the variable was removed
 * names dates and indexes are not relevant to the prediction were removed